evmos/evmosjs/README.md

 ## TODO

-- Add docs and examples to all the packages
+- Add docs and examples to all the packages.
+- Add more cosmos messages